-- You will be in hospital for 5-7 days. - You will have drains from your breast and your back which removes any old blood or extra fluid from the operative sites.
+- You will be in hospital for 5-7 days. - You will have drains from your breast which removes any blood or fluid from the operative sites.
 These drains will be reviewed regularly by your surgeon during your hospital stay. - Prior to discharge: - You will need to be able to perform self-care with minimal assistance. - Your discomfort should be manageable by oral tablets alone without injections. - o Your drains have been removed.
 Sometimes, you might go home with just one drain in situ. - You have opened your bowels - You will be discharged from hospital with pain killers and the remaining course of antibiotics.